-The U.S. Department of Labor's Bureau of Labor Statistics reported a preliminary unemployment rate of 5.0 percent in the Lansing labor market for March 2021.
-The state rate was 5.1 percent and the national rate was 6.0 percent.
+The U.S. Department of Labor's Bureau of Labor Statistics reported a preliminary unemployment rate of 3.9 percent in the Lansing labor market for October 2017, the most recent month for which statistics are available.
+The state rate was 4.5 percent and the national rate was 4.1 percent.

-The Lansing region has long been associated with General Motors, Michigan State University and state government.
-It's a powerful combination of industry, academia and public service that historically has allowed the region to attract and retain one of the country's most skilled and diverse workforces.
+The Delta Township-Lansing region has long been associated with General Motors, Michigan State University and state government.
+It's a powerful combination of industry, academia and public service that has historically allowed the region to attract and retain one of the country's most skilled and diverse workforces.